amitkr209/Python_and_R_Projects/Data Analyst Job Market Analysis/README.md

     - **Specialized Skills in Data Engineering:** *Data Engineering roles* emphasize cloud and big data technologies.
 Besides *SQL and Python*, there is significant demand for **Spark `37.5%`, AWS `36.7%`, and Azure `35.8%`**, reflecting the technical expertise required in this role.

-## 3. How are in-demand skills trending for Data Analysts?
+## 3. How are in-demand skills trending for Data Analyst?
 To find how skills are trending in 2023 for Data Analysts, I filtered data analyst positions and grouped the skills by the month of the job postings.
 This got me the top 5 skills of data analysts by month, showing how popular skills were throughout 2023.

 View my notebook with detailed steps here: [3_Skills_Trends](https://github.com/amitkr209/Python_and_R_Projects/blob/main/Data%20Analyst%20Job%20Market%20Analysis/03_Skill_Trend.ipynb).